dsogari/tsargp/packages/tsargp/README.md

 ### Enable completion (optional)

-You can configure the shell to use the main script as a source of completion words or suggestions.
+You can configure the user's terminal to use the main script as a source of completion words or suggestions.
 This is handled automatically by the library.
-You just need to register it with the native completion engine.
+You just need to register your application with the native completion engine:

 ```sh
 complete -o default -C <path_to_main_script> cli
 ```

-In case of installing through a package manager, the latter will probably create a [shim] for the script, so you should take that into account when writing documentation for your application.
+When users install through a package manager, the latter will probably create a [shim] for the script, so you should take that into account when writing documentation for your application.

 ## Build